LakeinLove/Mage-The-Awakening/Magic/Spells/Disciple/Sever Soul.md

 If this spell is cast on a subject who is already under the effects of the Soulless Condition, he is stepped up to the Enervated Condition — though the mage does not gain immediate access to his soul, since it is already missing.

-**+1 Reach:** The subject’s soul leaves his body and enters Twilight, but he is instead under the effects of the Enervated Condition immediately, skipping the Soulless Condition.
-With an additional Reach, the subject can be placed under the effects of the Thrall Condition.
+**+1 [[Reach]]:** The subject’s soul leaves his body and enters Twilight, but he is instead under the effects of the Enervated Condition immediately, skipping the Soulless Condition.
+With an additional[[Reach]], the subject can be placed under the effects of the Thrall Condition.